 These are awesome!
 They’re low calorie, low fat, gluten free and high in fiber.
 Talk about a delicious and different way to makes artichokes.
-Steaming and then sauteing leads to a wonderful flavor.
 I’ve cut the fat and calories by using a small amount of reduced-fat butter.
-This artichoke dish is low calorie, low fat and low sodium, plus it’s high in fiber.
+To make them gluten free, see options in ingredients , below.
 The skinny for 1 serving, 67 calories, 3 grams of fat, 4 grams of fiber and just 1 Weight Watchers SmartPoints.
 I bet they’ll become your new favorite way to prepare them!

 Prep Time: 10 minutes